P

 The challenge

-For engineers and SREs, defining a CDF(Cumulative distribution function)-based SLI requires advanced knowledge of query syntax, metrics, and attribute schemas.
+For engineers and SREs, defining a Service Level Indicator (SLI) requires advanced knowledge of query syntax, metrics, and attribute schemas.

-This technical prerequisite becomes an obstacle that leads to high abandon rate in the SLI setup process.
-The SLI query builder aims to solve this problem for our users.
+This technical prerequisite becomes an obstacle that leads to high abandon rates in the current SLI setup process.
+This improvement aims to solve this problem for our users.

 Design strategy

-A context-aware query builder that surfaces only valid options, auto-fills deterministic parameters, and warns before users save a broken SLI.
+A context-aware query builder that surfaces only valid options, automate setup via templates and warns before users save a broken SLI.

 Reduced SLI misconfiguration, contributed to 1,500+ beta users and $1.52M MRR at GA.